dthorburn/Gambiae_Sex_Seq/README.md

 Steps to run this pipeline:
 1. Install a recent version of [nextflow](https://github.com/nextflow-io/nextflow).
 2. Clone this repository using `git clone` into your working directory.
-3. Create the conda environment using 'conda -env create --name ReadsQC --file ./Conda_Environments/ReadsQC.yml' from the Conda_Environment subsidectory [anaconda environment built: 11/2022]
+3. Create the conda environment using `conda env create --name ReadsQC --file ./Conda_Environments/ReadsQC.yml` from the Conda_Environment subsidectory [anaconda environment built: 11/2022]
 4. Update the project directory path and add required (and optional) arguments in the `ReadsQC.sh` script, including the read type [`IlluminaSE`, `IlluminaPE`, or `Nanopore`].
 5. Run the pipeline using `qsub ReadsQC.sh`.